UtkarshUttam/Simple_Banking_GUI_with_Tkinter/README.md

 So, basically this is a simple GUI for user to execute simple transactions, view balance, etc.

 Concepts Used are:
-File Handling
+File Handling,
-Exception Handling
+Exception Handling,
-Iterations
+Iterations,
 Nested Function

 Libraries Used:
-Tkinter
+Tkinter,
-Random
+Random,
 Time